Rohingya people: Refugee crisis of 1991–1992

 After Burmese military junta began persecuting the political opposition following Aung San Suu Kyi's victory in the 1990 election and the earlier 1988 Uprising, military operations targeting Muslims (who strongly favoured the pro-democracy movement) began in Arakan State.
 The Rohingya-led NDPHR political party was banned and its leaders were jailed.
 Suu Kyi herself was placed under house arrest by the junta led by General Than Shwe.

-As the Burmese military increased its operations across the country, the Maungdaw, Buthidaung and Rathedaung townships in northern Arakan became centers of persecution.
+As the Burmese military increased its operations across the country, the Maungdaw, Buthidaung and Rathedaung townships in northern Arakan became centres of persecution.
 The 23rd and 24th regiments of the Tatmadaw (Myanmar Army) were responsible for promoting forced labour, rape, the confiscation of houses, land and farm animals, the destruction of mosques, a ban on religious activities and the harassment of the religious priests.
 An estimated 250,000 refugees crossed over into Bangladesh.
 In Bangladesh, the refugee influx was a challenge for the newly elected government of the country's first female prime minister Khaleda Zia (who headed the first parliamentary government since 1975).
 Both Bangladesh and Burma mobilised thousands of troops along the border during the crisis.
 The government of Bangladesh emphasised a peaceful resolution of the crisis.

 After diplomatic negotiations, a repatriation agreement was put in place to allow the return of refugees to Burma under a UNHCR-supervised process.

 Name change from Arakan to Rakhine State

-In 1989, the junta officially changed the name of Burma to Myanmar.
-In the 1990s, the junta changed the name of the province of Arakan to Rakhine State, which showed a bias towards the Rakhine community, even though the Rohingya formed a substantial part of the population.
-The name of the region was historically known as Arakan for centuries.
+In 1989, the military junta officially changed the name of Burma to Myanmar and in the 1990s changed the name of the province of Arakan to Rakhine State, which has been claimed by scholars to show a bias towards the Rakhine community (despite the Rohingya forming a large part of the population) as the name of the region was historically known as Arakan for centuries.

 Denial of the "Rohingya" term

 The colloquial term Rohingya can be traced back to the pre-colonial period.
 The Rohingya community have also been known as Arakanese Indians and Arakanese Muslims.
-Since the 1982 citizenship law, Burmese juntas and governments have strongly objected to the usage of the term of Rohingya, preferring to label the community as "bengali illegal immigrants".
+Since the 1982 citizenship law, Burmese juntas and governments have strongly objected to the usage of the term of Rohingya, preferring to label the community as "Bengali illegal immigrants".
 The derogatory slur kalar is widely used in Myanmar against the Rohingya.
 Myanmar's government has often pressured diplomats and foreign delegates against uttering the term Rohingya.